-The Professional Helicopter Pilot Option is designed to provide students with the necessary aeronautical skills and knowledge to earn a commercial pilot certificate with a rotorcraft category and a helicopter class rating.
-Emphasis is placed on aeronautical decision-making, flight safety, and effective flying techniques.
+The Professional Helicopter Pilot Option in Aviation Studies is designed to provide students with the necessary aeronautical skills and knowledge to earn a commercial pilot certificate with a rotorcraft category and a helicopter class rating.
+Emphasis is placed on aeronautical decisionmaking, flight safety, and effective flying techniques.
 Upon successful completion of this program, students will be prepared to gain entry-level employment as a commercial helicopter pilot and/or continue their education by transferring to a baccalaureate program.